 Below is a guide to what environmental factors can badly affect your piano so you can avoid this, which leads to more costly repairs.

-Heat sources will ruin your piano reasonably fast, so you must keep your piano away from radiators, electric heaters and any other source of direct heat.
+Be aware of Heat sources as they will ruin your piano reasonably fast, so you must keep your piano away from radiators, electric heaters and any other source of direct heat.
 Underfloor heating directly under the piano can cause significant damage to your piano, so this should be avoided.

 If the piano does need to be placed above underfloor heating, then a heavy rug or mat should separate the piano’s feet from directly touching the floor itself.